 The Southwest occupies a tract almost a fifth of the total land area of the United States.
-This arid country stretches from the Salton Sea Basin in Southern California to the Little Book Cliffs of Western Colorado; from the open wastes & steppes of northern Nevada south along the extra-terrestrial highway (hwy.
+This arid country stretches from the Salton Sea Basin in Southern California to the Little Book Cliffs of Colorado's Western Slope; from the open wastes & steppes of northern Nevada south along the extra-terrestrial highway (hwy.
 375) into Arizona, New Mexico and west Texas.
-This area encompasses more than 401,625sq. miles (646,214sq.km)
+This area encompasses more than 401,625sq. miles (646,214sq.km).
+Quite impressive, especially considering the defining characteristic is rainfall of less than 10 inches.

-Most of the vegetation is characteristic of climes used to no water: cactus, yucca (Spanish Bayonet), Sagebrush and bitterbrush are everywhere.
+Most of the vegetation is characteristic of climes used to no water: cactus, ocotillo, different types of yucca, Sagebrush, Joshua Tree and bitterbrush are everywhere.
 Most of the plants will have a waxy coating on the leaves to retard evaporation.
 These plants require little in the way of top-soil or water.
 Wildlife like: bighorn sheep, ringtail polecats, puma and even bear can be found.
-For what these area's lack in terms of general ecology, they far exceed in other areas like solitude, quietness and tranquility.
+For what these area's lack in terms of general ecology, they make up for in resilence and ingenuity.

 One of the fascinating aspects about 'canyon country' is that one can go back every day to the same location and see a different place.
 The weather, lighting, time of day and even mood (of the viewer) alter the scene and impression of the vast terrain.